milanaryal/milanaryal.github.io/_pages/about.md

 Nothing brings me more pleasure than making something out of nothing.
 Even when the results are far from my ideal expectations, I find the whole ceremony of creativity completely enthralling.

 I'd like to think that I'm very happy person, but I find the art that strikes me truest is the sad, depressing sort, I love hip-hop and R&B music, post-apocalyptic fiction, and movie trailers that can make me squirt tears in under two minutes.
-Go figure. :wink:
+Go figure.

 ### About the site